E0217-ESDCS/ESDCS_EDA_TOOLS/README.md

 # 📚 Annexures

 ### 🔹 Annexure A: Required Folders
-Apart from installing these tools, you will need the following two folders to follow the further steps of the Tutorial PDF.
-We will share these folders on Teams for everyone to download:
+Apart from installing these tools, you will need the following folder to follow the further steps of the Tutorial PDF.
-- `NANGATE_OPEN_STDCELL` - already available on Microsoft Teams
+- `NANGATE_OPEN_STDCELL` - already available on Microsoft Teams at **General > Files > Simulation Models > NANGATE_OPEN_STDCELL**
-- `tutorials` - will be shared on Microsoft Teams

 ---

 ### 🔹 Annexure B: .ova file for OpenRoad